forgxyz/forgxyz.github.io/_office/index.md

 #### projects

-[this website](/) - my fun exploration in having a website and public content. written from the ground up and powered by jekyll. hosted on github pages. [notes on its progression](website)
+[this website](/) - my fun exploration in having a website and public content. written from the ground up and powered by jekyll. hosted on github pages. saved by bootstrap. [notes on its progression](website)

 [expensifly](/expensifly) - a django webapp for recording my expenses and broad fiancial management. i use google sheets right now and figured i could do better. my aim is to build a portal i can access from my phone for a quick glance at spending & budgeting.